BLaingb/team-management/README.md

 # Instawork's Team Management
 This project is done as part of Instawork's recruitment process.
 While the requirements specify an app with 3 pages (view team members, add team member, edit team member), I took some liberty around the requirements to get a more realistic use case (eg. When adding a team member, they'd need a way to sign up and access the app).
 The assumptions made are [listed below](#assumptions-made), along with a short description on why they were made and how they were accounted for.

+Want to skip to the fun part?
+[Visit the deployed project.](https://instawork.laing.mx)

 ## Stack